yextconsulting/pages-starter-react-consulting/src/components/README.md

 This is where most custom development work should be done.

-For each custom component, a subdirectory should be added to this directory named after the component.
-That directory should contain an index.tsx file and an index.css file for the React and CSS respectively.

-For organizational benefits, you may want to further nest components by the feature that they're associated with.
+Create subfolders that correspond to your features, so that components can be grouped by usage.
+For example, for a typical location directory you might have subfolders named `common`, `directory`, `location`.

+Within those subfolders, components should be implemented in a file named after the component.
+For example a Core component would be implemented in `location/Core.tsx`.
+When appropriate, css should be written in a css file in the same directory as the tsx (`location/Core.css`) for example.

 For example, a project in progress might look something like this:

 ```
 components/
 ├── common/
-│   └── Header/
-│       ├── index.tsx
+│   ├── Header.tsx
-│       └── index.css
+│   └── Header.css
 └── location/
-    ├── About/
+    ├── About.tsx
-    │   ├── index.tsx
+    ├── About.css
-    │   └── index.css
-    └── Hero/
-        ├── index.tsx
+    ├── Hero.tsx
-        └── index.css
+    └── Hero.css
 ```